sujvem33/TypeRacer_Game/README.md

 Level keeps going up as player keeps typing.
 After the time is up, score pops up.
 Highest scorer's name will be displayed in the 'Winner Name' field.
+Click on Restart Game to start the game from the beginning.